Table of Contents

 FAQ

 Defensive driving courses typically cost $25-$100.
-If you can get an insurance discount for taking a class, you might be able to make that back in savings in less than a year.
-And many defensive driving course discounts are good for two or three years after taking a class.
+If you can get an insurance discount for taking a class, you might be able to make that back in savings in less than a year, and many defensive driving course discounts are valid for two or three years after you take a class.
 Another plus: You’ll likely come away with some improved driving skills.

 Does a defensive driving course lower insurance in California?

-Yes, older drivers in California can qualify for reduced insurance premiums after successfully completing a state-approved defensive driving course.
+Yes, drivers 55 or older in California can qualify for reduced insurance premiums after successfully completing a state-approved defensive driving course.
+A completion certificate is valid for three years.

 If you pay attention in class, your defensive driving exam (or unit quizzes) shouldn’t be too difficult.
 But if you’re concerned, there are practice tests available online that can give you an idea of what a test might look like.